xenobiolab/xenoquant/README.md

-# XenoCall
+# xenoquant

-**XenoCall** is a neural network training and analysis pipeline for nanopore sequencing of unnatural base pairs (UBPs).
-It integrates Oxford Nanopore Technologies (ONT) workflows with Remora-based model training, reference-localized UBP detection, demultiplexing, signal-level visualization, and downstream analysis.
+**xenoquant** is a neural network training and analysis pipeline for nanopore sequencing of alternative base pairs (XNAs).
+It integrates Oxford Nanopore Technologies (ONT) workflows with Remora-based model training, reference-localized XNA detection, demultiplexing, signal-level visualization, and downstream analysis.

 The software is organized around two layers:

-- **`xenoquant.py`** — core engine for model training and UBP-aware basecalling
+- **`xenoquant.py`** — core engine for model training and XNA-aware basecalling
 - **`xenoquant_pipe.py`** — master orchestration script for training, basecalling, demultiplexing, analysis, and visualization

 This software has been tested on ONT **R9.4.1** and **R10.4.1** flow cells (**Flongle** and **MinION**) using **Remora 2.1.3**.
 This project is under active development.